mbcallahan/ECE434/hw08/README.md

 ##PWM
 The voltage togling with PRU registers is done in the PWM folder.
 I wrote the code to have symmetric period, but the device does not quite produce that as shown in the scope_2 measurements in that folder.
 The standard deviation is about .15%, and the jitter is low.

+When running the multi-channel scripts, I can get the arm code to change the common memory and get a maximum period of 5.28Mhz when running on both PRUs and using Dr. Yoder's code with a single modification.

+I compile the arm code with gcc pwm7-test.c -o pwm7-test.

+The output when I give it a 50% duty cycle is not a stable picture, so scope4 is a single period with the scope set to hold.

 ##IO
-When an input was directed to control the output and a 300KHz signal was applied, the delay between input and output was about 35ns, or seven cycles.
+When an input was directed to control the output and a 300KHz signal was applied, the delay between input and output was about 35ns, or seven cycles. as scope_3 shows